Marius-brt/Rebst/docs/routing.md

 })
 ```

-In this example, if the url is at the root of your API and the method is **GET** then the callback is executed (here, the server sends `Hello world !` to the client)
+In this example, if the requested url is at the root of your API and the method is **GET** then the callback is executed (here, the server sends `Hello world !` to the client)